aszala/HackNC2020/README.md

 # Pearpeers - Find a Peer
+HackNC 2020 Project
-Connect with peers to form new friendships while staying safe at home.
+The Pearpeers web app connects you with peers to form new friendships while staying safe at home.

-HackNC 2020 Project - Pearpeers
+It is built on Google Cloud Platform leveraging Google Kubernetes Engine and Google Firebase.

+## Getting Started
 http://pearpeers.space

 **Authors:**
- - Abhay Zala
+ - Abhay Zala - zala.abhay@gmail.com
- - Lucas Zhang
+ - Lucas Zhang - lucas.h.zhang@gmail.com
- - David Lu
+ - David Lu - davidlu51412@gmail.com

-# Technologies
+# Architecture
-- The front-end was built using HTML/CSS/JS.
+Pearpeers was built using the latest Google Cloud Technologies.
+Users simply make an account on the site (http://pearpeers.space) and provide any interests they have, then they are suggested other users who have similar interests.
+Users can also directly search for their friends if they want to make Pear with any exisiting friends.

+## Frontend
+Pearpeers frontend was built using HTML/CSS and JS/jQuery.
+The domain was created using Domain.com

+## Backend - Google Cloud
-- The backend was built using Google Firebase.
+ - The backend database was contructed using Google Firebase.
  - The Web App is deployed using Google Kubernetes Engine with Docker.

-- Domain was registered using Domain.com
+# Bug Reporting
+Please feel free to open a issue if you experience any issue opening the application.
+Please try to be as specific as you can and include steps to reproduce the issue if possible.